 Gond means green mountain.
-Gond is the traditional artform of Gond tribe who reside majorly in Chhattisgarh, Madhya Pradesh and Maharashtra.
+Gond is the traditional art form of the Gond tribe who reside majorly in Chhattisgarh, Madhya Pradesh and Maharashtra.
 The women of the Gond tribe paint the walls and verandah with motifs of Gond art.
 The central theme of Gond art is valuing and worshipping Mother Nature.
 Rooftop curated Madhubani and Gond Fusion Workshop with Manisha Dokania.

 About the Artist

-Manisha has always been fascinated by folk art.
-She developed her career in folk art in a few years.
+Manisha has always been fascinated by folk art. later on she developed her career in folk art in a few years.
 Each folk art tells a story with the essence of history and culture.
 Chitrakathii is an initiative developed by Manisha and her sister which aims to popularise and bring out the stories of Indian culture through traditional Indian art.

-This was hands down another successful session that The Circle Community made possible.
+This was hands down another successful session that Rooftop made possible.
 Truly productive and informative.

 On this note, here’s us signing off until next time!